cidacslab/covid-control-policies/README.md

 # Dependencies

-Models were implemented using Matlab scrip 2017a
+Models were implemented using Matlab script 2017a

 # Contributors